rauc/rauc/docs/advanced.rst

 One possible approach to this is:

-* Store a copy of the bootloader in the RootFS.
+* Store a copy of the bootloader in the rootfs.
-* Use RAUC only to update the RootFS.
+* Use RAUC only to update the rootfs.
 The combinations to test can be reduced by limiting which old versions are supported by an update.
 * Reboot into the new system.
 * On boot, before starting the application, check that the current slot